 - 7 Lake Austin Spa Resort, Austin, TX

 - 9 Hyatt Regency Lake Tahoe, Incline Village, NV

-The Most Romantic Lake Hotels to Spend a Summer Vacation
+The Most Romantic Lake Resorts to Spend a Summer Vacation

 It was on the shores of a lake that the transcendentalist writer Henry David Thoreau produced his most famous work, Walden.
 Another loch is the backdrop for a pivotal scene in Vladimir Nabokov’s Lolita.
 But the truth is that lakes, with their pristine waters and sheltered forest locations, capture more than just the intellectual’s imagination.
 Here, we round up nine of America's best lake hotels that offer simple pleasures for both active types and relaxation seekers.